If you’ve noticed life as a consumer has changed over the past decade, the transformation can be traced to one word: convenience.

 Campus bookstores have offered challenges.
 From sluggish sales to hiring and managing staff, administrators are also inconvenienced by fulfillment, licensing, distribution, and customer support, requiring hours of meetings and committees.

 Through a managed online bookstore, the challenges of providing course materials are handled by the online bookstore provider.
-From negotiating with publishers to providing customer support, online bookstores are a lean and convenient way for administrators to delegate time-consuming tasks to a vendor partner.
+From negotiating with publishers to providing customer support, partner-led online bookstores are a lean and convenient way for administrators to delegate time-consuming tasks to a vendor partner.

 Administrators finally gain convenient visibility over their course materials and adoption.
 Information becomes transparent and accessible through useful tools that show course material adoption and purchasing behavior, data that makes informed decisions possible.